 In an effort to ensure substantive development is a standard, it is necessary to evaluate the character of educational implementation to guide the direction of the goals and outcomes the district seeks to achieve.
 Subsequently, the Office of Diversity, Equity and Inclusion (ODEI) was established with a primary focus to develop and build a more inclusive organization as related to race, ethnicity, disability, gender, gender identity, and sexual orientation for our students, faculty, staff and the bevy of learners residing outside of our campus boundaries.

-Developing successful diversity programs includes analyzing the impacts of our national history in today's environment, so we can make changes for tomorrow to ensure equity is achieved in our campuses, district and ultimately communities, today.
+Developing successful diversity programs includes investing in our people, analyzing the impacts of our national history in today's environment, so we can make changes for tomorrow to ensure equity is achieved in our campuses, district and ultimately communities, today.

 Our Mission is to advance efforts to integrate diversity, equity and inclusion into our academic and employment tapestry and escort all learners into a transformational experience that more effectively readies them to engage the world with a renewed understanding.
 The praxis of the blueprint upon which the Diversity, Equity and Inclusion is founded will provide a myriad of learning opportunities for all.
 Ultimately, the learner will be set upon an educational pathway of paramount importance to achieve academic excellence, create and sustain a culture that celebrates diversity, is equitable and inclusive throughout the organization and to afford every stakeholder a voice.